 - LTMs can be targeted to MEPs, not MIPs.
 Before sending a link trace message, be sure you have configured the target MEP for the specified MA (see "Configuring Remote Maintenance End Points"). - If MAC address of target MEP has not been learned by any local MEP, then the link trace may fail.
-Use the Show Remote MEP page (see "Displaying" Remote MEPs") to verify that a MAC address has been learned for the target MEP.
+Use the Show Remote MEP page (see "Displaying Remote MEPs") to verify that a MAC address has been learned for the target MEP.

 - ◆ LTMs are sent as multicast CFM frames, and forwarded from MIP to MIP, with each MIP generating a link trace reply, up to the point at which the LTM reaches its destination or can no longer be forwarded. - ◆ LTMs are used to isolate faults.
 However, this task can be difficult in an Ethernet environment, since each node is connected through multipoint links.
 Fault isolation is even more challenging since the MAC address of the target node can age out in several minutes.
 This can cause the traced path to vary over time, or connectivity lost if faults cause the target MEP to be isolated from other MEPs in an MA. - When using the command line or web interface, the source MEP used by to send a link trace message is chosen by the CFM protocol.
-However, when using SNMP, the source MEP can be specified by the user. - ◆ Parameters controlling the link trace cache, including operational state, entry hold time, and maximum size can be configured on the Configure Global page (see "Configuring Global Settings for CFM").
+However, when using SNMP, the source MEP can be specified by the user. - Parameters controlling the link trace cache, including operational state, entry hold time, and maximum size can be configured on the Configure Global page (see "Configuring Global Settings for CFM").

 - ◆ MD Index Domain index.
 (Range: 1-65535) - ◆ MA Index MA identifier.
 (Range: 1-2147483647) - ◆ Source MEP ID The identifier of a source MEP that will send the link trace message.
 (Range: 1-8191) - Target - MEP ID The identifier of a remote MEP that is the target of a link trace message.
-(Range: 1-8191) - ◆ TTL The time to live of the link trace message.
+(Range: 1-8191) - MAC Address MAC address of a remote MEP that is the target of a link trace message.
+This address can be entered in either of the following formats: xx-xx-xx-xx-xx or xxxxxxxxxxxx - ◆ TTL The time to live of the link trace message.
 (Range: 0-255 hops)